CWang24/Microprocessor/README.md

 #### Phase 1: Divider Design
+In phase1, we design the divider for 16-bit unsigned data.
+All the values here are unsigned integers.<br />
+(Q: quotient, R: remainder, N: dividend, D: divisor)<br />

 Mechanism explained in pseudo code
 ```
 if D == 0 then throw an Exception end